Back to Dyson Guides

 Force Sensor Recalibration

 Power off the purifier completely by unplugging it from the wall outlet.
 Wait 30 seconds, then plug it back in.
 The sensors will begin a fresh calibration cycle that takes 24 to 48 hours to establish an accurate baseline.
 During this period, readings may fluctuate more than normal.
-Do not power cycle the machine again during calibration.
+Do not power cycle the purifier again during calibration.

 4